SamyukthaPatnaik/SVM-Support-Vector-Machines/README.md

 **Non-linear SVM:** Non-Linear SVM is used for non-linearly separated data, which means if a dataset cannot be classified by using a straight line, then such data is termed as non-linear data and classifier used is called as Non-linear SVM classifier.

-## Hyperplane and Support Vectors
-**Hyperplane:** There can be multiple lines/decision boundaries to segregate the classes in n-dimensional space, but we need to find out the best decision boundary that helps to classify the data points.
-This best boundary is known as the hyperplane of SVM.

-**Support Vectors:** The data points or vectors that are the closest to the hyperplane and which affect the position of the hyperplane are termed as Support Vector.
-Since these vectors support the hyperplane, hence called a Support vector.